vllm-project/vllm/docs/source/dev/multimodal/multimodal_index.rst

    ``multi_modal_data`` can accept keys and values beyond the builtin ones, as long as a customized plugin is registered through the :class:`~vllm.multimodal.MULTIMODAL_REGISTRY`.

 By default, vLLM models do not support multi-modal inputs.
-To enable multi-modal support for a model, please follow :ref:`the guide for adding a new multimodal model. <adding_a_new_multimodal_model>`.
+To enable multi-modal support for a model, please follow :ref:`this guide for adding a new multi-modal model. <adding_a_new_multimodal_model>`.

 ..
-  TODO: Add more instructions on how to do that once embeddings is in.
+  TODO: Add more instructions on how to add new plugins once embeddings is in.

 Module Contents
 +++++++++++++++